Patrick Anthony Porteous

-Colonel Patrick Anthony Porteous VC (1 January 1918 – 9 October 2000) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Colonel Patrick Anthony Porteous VC (1 January 1918 – 9 October 2000), who as a Scottish captain in the British commandos, received the Victoria Cross – the British Commonwealth's highest award for valour – for leading a bayonet charge against a German battery in the Dieppe Raid in 1942.
+He also saw action with the Royal Artillery in France, being evacuated from Dunkirk, and with No. 4 Commando in the D-Day Normandy landings.

 Early life and education

-Pat Porteous was born on 1 January 1918, at Abbottabad in India's North-West Frontier Province, the son of British Indian Army Brigadier-General Charles McLeod Porteous of the 9th Gurkhas.
+Pat Porteous was born on 1 January 1918, at Abbottabad in British India's North-West Frontier Province (now Pakistan), the son of British Indian Army Brigadier-General Charles McLeod Porteous of the 9th Gurkhas.
 He was educated at Wellington College, Berkshire and the Royal Military Academy, Woolwich.

 Second World War

+B.E.F.

 Porteous was commissioned in the Royal Regiment of Artillery in 1937.
-On 26 August 1940 he was promoted to lieutenant.
+At the outbreak of war, he served in the British Expeditionary Force in France, with the 6th AA Regiment RA.
+In 1940 he was evacuated from Dunkirk.
+Back in England, on 26 August 1940 he was promoted to lieutenant and at the end of that year volunteered for No. 4 Commando.

+Dieppe

+Landing craft of No 4 Commando running in to land at Vasterival, on the right flank of the main assault at Dieppe.

 On 19 August 1942, he was 24 years old and a temporary major attached to No. 4 Commando when he did the deed for which he was awarded the VC, during the Dieppe Raid.
 The citation was published in a supplement to The London Gazette of 2 October 1942 and read: